Tai O is a good village to explore, on the west coast of Lantau.

 Very close the the bus terminus, the Tai O Rural Committee has established a museum (free entry, closed Mondays).
 It’s interesting, with a variety of paraphernalia from Tai O’s past.

-Further along (without crossing the creek) is the small museum founded by local resident Wong Wai-king.
+Further along (without crossing the creek) there used to be [updating in 2023; this has sadly closed] the small museum founded by local resident Wong Wai-king.
 For her efforts in founding and running this museum – despite some grief from officials, including over an 8-foot whale bone she has (was said to be illegal, even though from an animal that died naturally) – Wong was among the 108 nominees from the China Region for a 2005 Nobel Peace Prize nomination for 1000 women.

 On past the museum. we find a left turning, to winding narrow walkways along beside the stilt houses.